How Cultured Chicken is Made

 Cycle time 5-10 days Continuous

-Bottom line: Per Humbird 2021: fed-batch achieves $37/kg (or $22/kg with hydrolysates), while perfusion costs $51/kg due to higher CAPEX ($23/kg capital charge) and consumables (ATF membranes at $16k each, 20 per bioreactor per year).
+Per Humbird 2021: fed-batch achieves $37/kg wet cell mass (or $22/kg with hydrolysates), while perfusion costs $51/kg wet cell mass due to higher CAPEX ($23/kg capital charge) and consumables (ATF membranes at $16k each, 20 per bioreactor per year).
 Perfusion’s higher density doesn’t always offset equipment costs at current scales.
+Note: Humbird models generic mammalian cells, not chicken specifically.

 Media Composition: 40-70% of Total Cost